 “This is your daughter, I suppose.”
 Looking at Anu, she asked, “What’s her name?”
 Only then Pavithra realised that she had not introduced Anu to her.
 Even Venu felt bad on his part for forgetting to introduce his stepdaughter.

 “Yes, Mother.
 She’s my daughter and her name is Anu,” said Pavithra with an apologetic smile.

 “We earnestly hope now that Indu and Anu will be lucky children.
 Indu has got a mother and Anu, a father,” said Soumya’s mother looking at her son-in-law and then at Pavithra, with a warm smile.

 She led them to a room where the pungent smell of ayurvedic oil was all around.
 A cot was lying in the corner, the legs of which were missing.
 A fragile looking, pretty, young lady was lying in the bed.
 She wouldn’t be more than twenty-seven.
 It was too hard to believe that she was an invalid.
-Her face was still looked bright.
+Her face was still looking bright.
 Her curly hair was left loose.
 Few tendrils of hair like springs were scattered over the forehead, as though they disobeyed the clips and comb.
 She was making an effort to sit up as soon as they entered.